 In the polytunnel we meet recent graduates from our FarmStart programme.
 They choose to work here because they can access affordable land, work alongside experienced growers, keep their costs lower by using Manchester Veg People’s shared marketing and distribution service and benefit from Kindling’s volunteers.

-We walk through the coppiced woodland, spotting birds and animal habitats in the native trees and undergrowth.
-I explain that the field of flowers in front of us is managed by a social enterprise - supplying weddings, funerals and romantics across the North West!
-The field to the left is part of another enterprising project, supplying flax to a small network that produce textiles, oils, and construction materials.
+We walk through the coppiced woodland, spotting birds in the native trees.
+But the trees don’t stop there, our amazing agroforestry system increases yields, soil retention and biodiversity.
+I explain that the field of flowers in front of us is managed by a new local enterprise - supplying weddings, funerals and romantics across the North West!
+The field to the left supplies flax to companies producing textiles, oil and construction materials.

-We are just in time for lunch and as we walk into the dining room, it is bustling with people.
-You hear people talking in Spanish.
-The Guatemalan Peace Brigades International project is hiring the space for a week to train new volunteers.
-You also overhear a group in animated discussion about how to engage different communities in the great climate change debate.
-"It all sounds very interesting in theory" you comment to one of them, who responds that it is far from theoretical.
-“I can't wait to talk to people at home in Liverpool, about the ideas that we've discussed.
-It won't be easy, people don't usually like change, but I'm building a good network of support here”.
+The aroma of fresh baking wafting from the Social Enterprise Hub makes us hungry, and as we enter the café it is bustling with people.
+You hear a group in animated discussion about engaging communities in climate change solutions.
+"It sounds interesting in theory" you comment, and one of them responds that it is far from theoretical.
+“I can't wait to talk to people at home in Stoke about these ideas.
+It won't be easy, but I'm building a great network of support here.”